JousiaPiha/awesome-finnish-nlp/README.md

 ## LLMs for Finnish

+A list of general LLMs capable of Finnish.

 | Name    | Open-source | Available locally | Links |
 |---------|-------------|-------------------|-------|
 | ChatGPT | No          | No                | [ChatGPT](https://chatgpt.com/) |